stevana/scheduled-pipelines/README-unprocessed.md

 partition parallelism.
-One of the sources that the Disruptor paper mentions is [*SEDA: An Architecture for Well-Conditioned, Scalable Internet Services*](https://people.eecs.berkeley.edu/~brewer/papers/SEDA-sosp.pdf) (2001), which also talk about pipelines and dynamically allocating threads to the stages.
+One of the sources that the Disruptor paper mentions is [*SEDA: An Architecture for Well-Conditioned, Scalable Internet Services*](https://people.eecs.berkeley.edu/~brewer/papers/SEDA-sosp.pdf) (2001), which also talks about pipelines and dynamically allocating threads to the stages.
 More recently, as I was digging into more of Jim's [work](https://jimgray.azurewebsites.net/papers/CacmParallelDB.pdf), I discovered that database engines also implement something akin to pipeline